Kílian Jornet: Career

 In 2005 he set a course record of 2:30:57 for the race to the 4015 m summit of the Dôme de Neige des Écrins.
 He was World Champion in the Buff SkyRunner World Series in 2007, 2008 and 2009 becoming the youngest athlete to win this honour.

 Personal life

-His sister Naila Jornet Burgada and his wife Emelie Forsberg from Sweden also compete in ski mountaineering and skyrunning events.
+His sister Naila Jornet Burgada and his partner Emelie Forsberg from Sweden also compete in ski mountaineering and skyrunning events.

 On 7 September 2013 Jornet and Forsberg had to be rescued by the "Peloton de Gendarmerie de haute montagne" (PGHM, alpine rescue squad) at 3,800 meters of altitude (ésperon Frendo) while attempting to climb the north face of the Aiguille du Midi in the Mont Blanc massif, wearing trail running shoes with crampons and a body stocking.

-Since February 2016 Jornet and Forsberg have been living in Rauma, Norway.
+Since February 2016 Jornet and Forsberg have been living in Måndalen in Rauma Municipality, Norway.

-Jornet and Forsberg have two children, born in March 2019 and April 2021.
+Jornet and Forsberg have three children, born in March 2019, April 2021, and early 2025.